the greatest lie told to women ever.

 I was told I could or should or would have babies and a career.
 I grew up with heart-in-the-right-place suggestion’s that I could have it all.
 And I thought that meant that I would be doing well and being happy in both.

 I’m not.
 You can’t.

 Your kids; because you’re not present for all the important moments in their lives or you’re too tired to be fully ‘on’ with them.
 Your work because you cannot always commit the hours needed or you resent it for taking you away.
 Your relationship because you never have time for it.

 I don’t write this looking for a solution because actually the whole point of ‘having it all’, I thought, is that it shouldn’t be a choice between one or the other, between mothering and working.
 And that’s what my solution would be.
 I also don’t write this to have a moan about my situation but rather because, this is a bigger picture.
 Its not just my working mum view point.
-What about women who are parenting and looking at careers thinking ‘I’d like some of that’ but feeling overwhelmed by how that could possibly work because of the logistics or the guilt of leaving the children.
+What about women who are parenting and looking at careers thinking ‘I’d like some of that’ but feeling overwhelmed by how that could possibly work because of the logistics (astronomical childcare) or the guilt of leaving the children.
 Because its just too bloody hard to make it all work.